Documentary: Dynex, Neuromorphic Quantum Computing for solving Real-World Problems, At Scale.

 > Whitepaper: Dynex Data Flow

-Quantum computing utilise certain principles of quantum mechanics, such as entanglement, to enable their components to be interconnected over vast distances.
+Quantum computing utilises certain principles of quantum mechanics, such as entanglement, to enable their components to be interconnected over vast distances.
 This interconnection means that a change in one component can instantly affect others, no matter how far apart they are.
 This characteristic facilitates the computer's ability to swiftly determine the most energy-efficient state.

-Similarly, n.quantum computing exhibits a related phenomenon through long-distance connections stemming from a state known as criticality [11].
+Similarly, quantum computing exhibits a related phenomenon through long-distance connections stemming from a state known as criticality [11].
 In this setup, each gate within the circuit is designed to be responsive to distant gates, creating a network where each gate can influence and be influenced by others across the system.

 As the circuit evolves, the connections between different gates reach a critical state, making the system prone to sudden, large-scale changes or "avalanches" triggered by minor disturbances anywhere in the circuit.
 These avalanches, driven by the circuit's long-range correlations, enable the system to quickly find the lowest energy state, significantly speeding up computation compared to traditional methods [9,11].